 Septic systems often have problems that are not from age and Biomat clogging.
 Many septic tank problems have solutions that do not require replacement.
 The suggestions outlined below are merely guidelines.
-Contacting Septic Remedies for assistance is your best first option when you have a septic system problem on your hands.
+Contacting Septic Genie for assistance is your best first option when you have a septic system problem on your hands.

 Symptoms of system failure may include:

 - Liquid surfacing or soft spots in the soil over the septic tank or disposal field

 - Green growth or dead spots over septic system